Maprunner/routegadget/docs/user-guide/page-layout.md

 Icons from left to right:

+- Reset: Resets the map zoom and rotation.
+- Zoom out : Zooms out the map display.
+- Zoom in: Zooms in the map display.
+- Rotate right: Rotates the map display clockwise.
+- Rotate left: Rotates the map display anti-clockwise.
+- Control display: Toggles the display of all controls for an event.
 - Splitsbrowser: This opens a new tab to display Splitsbrowser information.
 This icon is only active if an event is loaded and Splitsbrowser is enabled for this installation of Routegadget.
-- Control display: Toggles the display of all controls for an event.
+- Runners: Toggles the display of a window showing runner names for selected routes and replays.
-- Rotate left: Rotates the map display clockwise.
-- Rotate right: Rotates the map display anti-clockwise.
-- Zoom in: Zooms in the map display.
-- Zoom out : Zooms out the map display.
-- Reset: Resets the map zoom and rotation.
 - Measure: Opens a window to allow route measurement.
 - Settings: Opens a window to allow changes to display settings.
 - Information: Opens a window showing information about Routegadget and the loaded event (if any).